kpate519/SparkHacks/README.md

 - **Real-time Business Traffic**: We’ve mocked up a feature using GPS and Wi-Fi to track traffic within dining halls and display peak times.
 - **Push Notifications**: Let users know when they’re near an available refill station.
 - **UI/UX Improvements**: We'll refine the design based on user feedback to ensure a seamless experience.
+- **Filter Status**: providing users the opoortunity to set a **filter status** for water stations and their availability in the app.
+- **Real-time Location Tracking**: Easily find the nearest water refill stations based on your current location.

 ---